SeanThornber/hello.world/README.md

 # hello.world
-THis is me testing out GitHub
+THis is me testing out Git   Hub